madnight/blog/source/_posts/applicative.md

 f ** g = fmap (,) f <*> g
 {% endvimhl %}

 We've now formulated a two-way translation between Applicative and Monoidal, illustrating that they are isomorphic.
-This equality between Applicative and Monoidal has actually be shown in a computer checked [proof](https://stackoverflow.com/a/62959880) in Coq.
+This equality between Applicative and Monoidal can also be shown in a computer-checked [proof](https://stackoverflow.com/a/62959880) in Coq.
 Now, lets have a look at some instances of Applicative.

 <!-- Require Import Coq.Program.Basics. -->
 <!-- Require Import Coq.Init.Datatypes. -->